Save The Poudre Sues Larimer County Over Northern Integrated Supply Project Decision

 The lawsuit alleges the following:

-- The decision by the two-member majority of the Commission (Donnelly and Johnson) to give NISP a permit violated multiple criteria of the Larimer County land use code.
+- The decision by the two-member majority of the Commission (Donnelly and Johnson) to give NISP a permit violated the Larimer County land-use code’s multiple criteria.

-The new Larimer County Commission has a multitude of options for how it can handle the illegal actions and decisions of the previous Commissioners as well as lawsuits against the Country.
+The new Larimer County Commission has many options for how it can handle the illegal actions and decisions of the previous Commissioners and lawsuits against the County.

 For more information regarding the lawsuit, visit: http://www.savethepoudre.org/wp-content/uploads/2021/01/First-Amended-Complaint-FINAL-01112021.pdf